 Toddlers can play soccer from the age of 2.
 This age is perfect for introducing toddlers to soccer as they begin to understand what they need to do and enjoy playing the game.
 Before they are 2 years old, toddlers are not as interested in playing soccer and would rather do their own thing with the ball.

-The age a child begins to play soccer depends on a number of factors.
+The age at which a child begins to play soccer depends on a number of factors.

 There’s no harm in attempting to kick a ball around with your toddler before they are 2, but in my experience, toddlers respond better to playing soccer after their second birthday.

-At two years old, they may not be ready for an organized game but will often love playing soccer with family or friends in the backyard.
+They may not be ready for an organized game at two years old but will often love playing soccer with family or friends in the backyard.